gonzow9/Network-Diagnostic-Tool/README.md

 # Python Network Diagnostic Toolkit

 A command-line network diagnostic tool built in Python.
-This project was created as a self-initiated learning exercise to deepen my understanding of fundamental networking concepts and Python automation in preparation for a career in network engineering.
+This project was created as a self-initiated learning exercise to deepen my understanding of fundamental networking concepts and Python automation.

 ## Overview